dumpacson/Solidity-Voting-dApp/README.md

 And connect your metamask to the Volta Testnet RPC: [Energy Web: How to connect Metamask to the Volta Testnet RPC](https://youtu.be/ThKW18ZZalg?si=hWgnxn--OvMPN1HH)

-Volta Test Tokens are required to compile & upload the contract to the testnet, you can request for Volta Tokens here: [Energy Web Volta testnet faucet](https://voltafaucet.energyweb.org/)
+Volta Test Tokens are required to compile & upload the contract to the testnet, you can request for Volta Tokens here: [Energy Web Volta Testnet Taucet](https://voltafaucet.energyweb.org/)

-Once you metamask is connected the Volta Testnet RPC, go to the metamask extension, click the 3 dots icon on the top right, click on 'Account Details', click on 'Show Private Key', copy the Private Key and navigate to `hard-contract/.env` file and replace the `PRIVATE_key`
+Once your metamask is connected the Volta Testnet RPC, go to the metamask browser extension, click the 3 dots icon on the top right, click on 'Account Details', click on 'Show Private Key', copy the Private Key and navigate to `hard-contract/.env` file and replace the `PRIVATE_key`

 After cloning the repository, you first need to compile the contract and upload it to the blockchain network.
 Run the following commands to compile and upload the contract.